- Home

 If some one had told me 7 years ago I would be where I am at in my playing, and that I would be crazy about a little band called AC/DC, have a 1970 Gibson SG and a Marshall stack I would have told them no your crazy lol….

 Here I am 7 years later.
 A stronger love for music, much more feeling and groove in my overall playing, and an addiction to a band that will rock your world any day of the week.
-So I would just like to thank Fil, and all the other great you tubers and now solodallas.net members that keep influencing guitarist from near and far in a positive way!
+So I would just like to thank Fil, and all the other great you tubers and now solodallas.com members that keep influencing guitarist from near and far in a positive way!
 Keep up the fantastic work and I know it is greatly appreciated.

 The Gear